flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - A: there has been interest in SSO, as well as some interest in Hometown
     - A: Hometown has been stuck on v4.0.x so it's of some concern
     - C: another concern is that there isn't a docker setup, so we would have to build our own, or move away from Docker at social.coop and lean more on Ansible
-    - C: do we want a roadmap to help us to communicate with other working groups better e.g. the Organizing Circle
+    - C: do we want to add something to our roadmap about the Organizing Circle, to help us to communicate with other working groups better? e.g. how we rotate our representation there, what we should tell them, what we should ask
+    - C: SSO does seem like a priority, for users to be able edit wiki they need to ask
 - Notes to future selves
     - Issues raised from CWG
         - TWG could take a look at the governance update proposal https://www.loomio.com/p/OI8kEjVz/social-coop-organizing-circle-proposal